avih/miniwebsvr/trunk/ReadMe.txt

   --root <path>            Specify the document root directory (default: .)
-  --default <filename>     Specify the default document filename in a directory (default: index.html) --nodirlist              Do not do any directory listings, just return a '404 File not found' --stealth                Do not specify servername in directory listings or HTTP headers UNIX only:
+  --default <filename>     Specify the default document filename in a directory (default: index.html) --nodirlist              Do not do any directory listings, just return a '404 File not found' --noname                 Do not specify servername in directory listings or HTTP headers UNIX only:
   --threads <thread_nos>   Specify number of threads in thread pool (default 8)